kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 #  📋Checklist-4-ML-E2E-Projects📋
-Checklist for ML projects.
+Checklist for ML (but I guess will touch topics related to SE, DE & DevOps) projects.
 An almost incomplete collections of MLOps bullet points.
 This list serves three purpouses:
 - Provides a **checklist** for things that are obvious but are rarely done or effectively mostly forgotten
 - Provides a **step-by-step** guide (template) to ML project
 - Provides **links & references**